|Armenia, Byzantium, and

 “John the Grammarian, Photius, Caesar Bardas and Leo the Philosopher were

 all, at least in part, of Armenian descent.”
-Photius even sent a document
+Photius even sent a letter written in

-written in Armenian in order to convince the Byzantine Emperor, Basil, that they
+Armenian to the Byzantine Emperor, Basil, in order to convince him that they

 belonged to the same Armenian royal family (Erna Manya Shirinyan).

 As Patriarch, St. Photius played a pivotal role in the conversion of the Slavs by

 sending Sts.
 Cyril and Methodius to them.
 He also defended Orthodox